 2. Thule Tepui Foothill

 Foothill’s A-frame top panels offer amazing views.
-One central support will block your vision because of how they open.
+One central support will block your vision because of how it opens.
 Open the entryway and three walls to enjoy the nighttime landscape.

 The Foothill’s tiny package size makes it more time-consuming to set up.
 This isn’t ideal, but it’s a little price to pay for the room and panoramas.